fbpx

 Workers

-Blind people occupy various job roles that require them to keep up with their sighted colleagues.
-Literature is therefore needed for a range of professional disciplines and additional work related materials such as labour contracts or insurance policies.
+Blind and visually impaired employees also require information in accessible formats to keep up with their sighted colleagues.
+Literature is therefore needed for a range of professional disciplines and additional work-related materials such as labour contracts or insurance policies.
+Furthermore, for effective committee work, agendas, reports and minutes must be in braille.
+In order to participate in discussion forums documents, Green and White Papers, Bills and Acts, including the Constitution of South Africa are also required in braille.

 Individuals